 - Thaw, peel, and clean the shrimp as needed.
 You can leave the tails on if you wish.

-- Toss the shrimp with the salt and baking soda.
+- Toss with the salt and baking soda.

-- Thread the shrimp onto sets of two skewers, pressing them together so that fit snugly against each other.
+- Thread them onto sets of two skewers, pressing them together so that fit snugly against each other.
 (One skewer will go near the head of the shrimp and other near the tail.)
 You will want to have 5-7 shrimp on each set of skewers.

-- Place the shrimp on a baking dish so that air can circulate around them and put them in the refrigerator for 30-60 minutes.
+- Place the skewers on a baking dish so that air can circulate around them and put them in the refrigerator for 30-60 minutes.

 - Take the oil off the heat and add the smoked paprika.
 Stir to combine and set aside until you are ready to use it.